-A Quick Rundown of Fiberglass vs Aluminum
+A Quick Rundown of Fiberglass vs Aluminum Pump Covers

 Fiberglass is the right enclosure material for a select few environments, as we've stated before.
-However, it has a few issues which are especially inconvenient for pump covers.
+However, it has a few issues which are especially inconvenient for a pump cover.
 Many pump covers need to be altered or built to custom specifications.
 This is difficult with fiberglass as it's brittle and repairs and alterations must be completed with a variety of tools and in the perfect weather conditions.
 If you need to learn how to repair fiberglass or aluminum enclosures, click here.
 Additionally, fiberglass's color will fade over time and the material becomes brittle or gets holes in it due to UV rays.
 Fiberglass is also, relative to aluminum, fragile and cracks easily or even shatters.

 Aluminum, on the other hand, is easy to alter or customize.
 Adding windows, panels, vents and various other accessories is simple because of how easy aluminum is to work with.
-Customers can even mount the enclosure to a pump skid or make piping penetrations during installation without any worry of cracking or shattering.
+Customers can even mount the pump cover to a pump skid or make piping penetrations during installation without any worry of cracking or shattering.
 Marine grade aluminum, as Safe-T-Cover uses, is ideal for many environments and will stand up in the weather for decades.
 The way we color our enclosures means the color won't fade over time either.

-Let's Talk Clam-shells
+Let's Talk Clam-shell Pump Covers

 Get what you Really Need